GrahamMaher/Trout-Fishing-Haven/README.md

 # Areas of Interest
   - Different image at the top of page is used to differentiate between the pages
   <img src="assets/test-images/areas-of-interest-image.png">
-  - Areas of Interest have maps imbedded from Google Maps of various lakes, when clicked on a new tab will open with the map from Google giving direction etc.
+  - Areas of Interest have maps embedded from Google Maps of various lakes, when clicked on a new tab will open with the map from Google giving direction etc.
   <img src="assets/test-images/areas-of-interest.png">

 # Contact Us